Three Ways to Prepare for the PMP® Exam

 Option 1: Traditional PMP Classroom Training

 Classroom Based Training requires the least amount of self discipline and comes in a variety of flavors.
-Your local Project Management Institute (PMI)® chapters and Project Management Institute (PMI)® Registered Education Providers (R.E.P.) offer workshops, boot camps and classes specifically designed to teach not only what you must know, but how you will be asked to demonstrate it.
+Your local Project Management Institute (PMI)® chapters and trusted education providers offer workshops, boot camps and classes specifically designed to teach not only what you must know, but how you will be asked to demonstrate it.
 Make sure your teacher is a PMP; taking the exam is an experience unto itself, and you want to know that your instructor has “been there/done that.”
 Classroom Based Training can account for all or part of your thirty-five (35) contact hours required to sit for the PMP exam.

 Option 2: PMP Online Training Course